 “Buona sera” means “good evening”.
 Although when using “buona sera” may seem pretty obvious, it’s also a matter of feeling for Italians.
 Yes, it’s used in the evening but it may also be used it in the afternoon, especially slightly before the dusk…you may be wondering: don’t you guys have a word for “good afternoon”?
 Yes, we do, it’s “buon pomeriggio“.
 However, it’s becoming increasingly less popular to use “buon pomeriggio” in spoken Italian as it’s perceived as a fairly formal greeting.

 Now, if at this point you’re a bit confused about which greeting to use, fear not!
 Because I’m going to share with you the “all in one” greeting, which is…

 “Salve” , which means “hello”, can be use it whenever you want.
 Although “salve” is in theory a formal greeting, it’s currently used in both formal and informal situations.
 It’ll be your life saver if you aren’t sure which one of the previous greetings you need to use.

 And now you’ve got all the most popular to say “hello” in Italian.
 But, wait!
 We can’t leave before having learnt how to say “goodbye” too, which is…

 “Arrivederci” means “goodbye”.
 It’s pretty formal, very used and maybe a bit challenging to pronounce (get some practice with all these greetings at The Language Rose Italian Class on Quizlet!
 You can join here!) but, in case you don’t remember it, you can always use “ciao” to say “bye”.

-So, here they are, 5 common phrases that will help you to break the ice once you’re in Italy.
+So, here they are, 5 formal and informal Italian greetings that will help you to break the ice once you’re in Italy.
 Wanna learn more Italian greetings?
 Download the learning sheet of the video lesson below right here and start practicing!